 Supplier Evaluation and Guidance for Improvement

+The Mitsui Chemicals Group Purchasing Policy states that we select suppliers from a sustainable procurement perspective as one of the selection criteria.
 When commencing transactions with new suppliers, as well as periodically with our current suppliers depending on transaction details, the Mitsui Chemicals Group verifies their efforts towards realizing a sustainable society.
 This involves confirming a wide range of specific items that include environmental protection, occupational safety, quality assurance, corporate governance, fair transactions, human rights, and information security.
 In addition, we evaluate supplier companies based on the results of these surveys and offer guidance on making improvements, as needed.
 When such surveys and audits identify any significant discrepancies, a penalty, such as suspension of transactions, is imposed according to the penalty criteria.
-Please note that the contract terms for raw materials and equipment have been revised with the amendment of the Civil Code of Japan in April 2020.

 *Purchasing Division suppliers:

 510 suppliers of raw materials; 800 suppliers of equipment; 1,230 suppliers of indirect materials (as of April 2021)